 I am originally a native of France, from a family with four generations of artists.
 I became Deaf at the age of 6, moved to the United States at the age of 10 where I have been living for more than 40 years.
 I have many art disciplines, such as drawing, painting with oil and acrylic, ceramics, carpentry, weaving, sewing.
 I am also a self taught in other art skills, such as pyrography.
 Many in my family from my mother's side are artists.
 I developed artistic talent at a very early age, by watching my grandfather paint on canvas.
 His art is the one I closely resemble with the use of intense colors.
 My mother is a landscape impressionist who sells her art locally.
 My cousin, Daniel Enkaoua, is well known internationally for his impressionist paintings of still life, portraits and architectures.
 I love all art styles and I don't really have any preference for a particular art master who has influenced my style in painting.
 My own styles range from abstract to realism, sometimes pop art or folk art, sometimes surrealism or expressionism.

 In college, I took art classes in figure drawing, ceramics and weaving.
-After college, I painted with oil but after moving to Florida, I changed to acrylic for health reasons.
+I originally painted with oil but after moving to Florida, I changed to acrylic for health reasons.
 Because acrylic paint dries fast and blending the colors is harder, it has challenged me to improve my art skills considerably.
 I am self-taught in pyrography, which is the art or “writing with fire,” by burning a design on natural unfinished surface such as wood with the use of a heated metal pen.
 At first, I used them on unfinished furnitures and decided I loved this medium very much and drew different subjects with it.
 I later incorporated it with my paintings on wood panels, which is what art masters used before cotton canvas became popular.
-The Mixed Media Gallery you see on this site is the result of a combination of these 2 media.
+The Mixed Media Gallery you see on this site is the result of a combination of these two skills.